charleskoffler/clprolf-public/articles/clprolf_20_global_model.md

                           ▼
 ┌────────────────────────────────────────────────────┐
 │                       WORKER                       │
+│  		 system service for technical execution      │
-│        technical execution serving an agent        │ │                                                    │
+│               serving an agent                     │
 └─────────────────────────┬──────────────────────────┘
                           │
                           │ may use